Z3Prover/z3/README.md

-This custom Z3 implementation logs usefull facts about quantifier instatiations.
+This custom Z3 implementation logs usefull facts about quantifier instatiations into a trace file.

 # Z3